microsoft/TypeScript/doc/spec.md

 }
 ```

-declares two interface types with the qualified names ‘X.Y.Z’ and ‘X.Y’ relative to the root module in which ‘X’ is declared.
+declares two interface types with the qualified names 'X.Y.Z' and 'X.Y' relative to the root module in which 'X' is declared.

 In a qualified type name all identifiers but the last one refer to namespaces and the last identifier refers to a named type.
 Named type and namespace names are in separate declaration spaces and it is therefore possible for a named type and a namespace to have the same name, as in the example above.